Somesh-Mishra-9/Graphs/Notes.md

 ### Components of a Graph

-**1.Vertices**(Nodes):
+**1. Vertices**(Nodes):

  - The fundamental units of the graph.
  - Represent entities or points in the structure.

-**2.Edges** (Links):
+**2. Edges** (Links):

  - Connections between pairs of vertices.
  - Represent relationships or paths between entities.

+        Total number of Vertices
+        = 2 x No. of Edges

 ### Types of Graphs